GDPR for sales: How to find new customers without breaking the law!

 How sales prospecting will change under GDPR

-Let’s take a closer look at how this will change under GDPR.
+Let’s take a closer look at how this has changed under GDPR.

 Collecting the data and seeking permission from the individual